fauu/Kamite/README.md

 [sub-pause-advanced] mpv script can be used for this purpose.
 Here are some example learning workflows enabled by that script:

-* Always pause at the end of each Japanese subtitle in order to read it in Kamite.
+* Pause at the end of each Japanese subtitle in order to read it in Kamite.
  (Useful when you can’t read proper texts yet and its advantageous to substitute with short anime dialogues.)

-* Do the above, but only when you stumble while reading the subtitle live and you request pause at the end of the subtitle explicitly by pressing a defined request key.
-(Useful once you progress to the level at which you can read easier lines live.)
+* Do the above, but only when you stumble while reading the subtitle live and you explicitly request pause at the end of the subtitle by pressing a defined request key.
+(Useful once you progress to the level at which you can often read easier lines live.)

-* Always pause at the start of each {known language} subtitle and then automatically unpause after the time sufficient to read it (calculated by the script based on the subtitle’s length), so that you can fully concentrate on understandning the spoken line, with the comprehension boost of knowing roughly what it’s supposed to say.
+* Always pause at the start of each {known language} subtitle and automatically unpause after the time sufficient to read it (calculated by the script based on the subtitle’s length), so that you can then fully concentrate on understandning the spoken line, with the comprehension “training wheel” in the form of knowing roughly what it’s supposed to say.
 (Useful for beginner listening practice.)

-See the script’s README in its GitHub repository linked above for more information.
+For more information, see the script’s README in its GitHub repository linked above.

 ---